Walking The L&B Route

 There is no public access to the actual trackbed between Lynton and Woody Bay Station - although you can still see Caffyns Bridge from the A39 and the route from there to Dean Steep.

-Read more detail of the route from Woody Bay to Lynton, including photos and maps.
+Read more detail of the original route from Woody Bay to Lynton, including photos and maps.

 Wistlandpound